FLYNC ReferenceΒΆ

 Repository Structure for FLYNC configsΒΆ

-The root of a FLYNC config repository holds four main parts: System Metadata, Topology, ECUs, and General.
+The root of a FLYNC config repository holds four main parts: System Metadata, Topology, ECUs, and Communication.

 Guidelines